OSU Astronomers Now Have Proof of How the Milky Way Formed

 Interesting facts about the Milky Way galaxy that we call home

-The Milky Way is comprised of around 90% dark matter, which we cannot see.
-It’s made of 10% “luminous matter,” or matter that we can see with the naked eye.
+• The Milky Way comprises around 90% dark matter, which we cannot see.
+It’s made of 10% “luminous matter,” which we can see with the naked eye.
 A large amount of dark matter creates an invisible halo around the galaxy, which causes the stars to orbit much faster than if they didn’t exist.

 Final thoughts about research showing proof of how the Milky Way formed